Code-Sat/docker-nodeJs-mongodb/README.md

 * Open the brower at [localhost](http://localhost/hello/world)

 ## What is the goal ?
-Actually the application has no purpose but it's fully fonctional to add a nodeJs application.
+Actually the app only displays a hello world string but it is fully functional for a nodejs app just add it.

 ## Docker-compose file :